vcharco/gocli/Readme.md

 ### Configuration

 - `Prompt`: This is the text at the beggining of the line.
-- `PromptColor`: Set the color of the prompt.
+- `Styles`: Customize the appearance of the cli.
 - `Commands`: This list of commands is used for autocompletion and suggestions.
 It contains a sublist of valid parameters for each command.
 - `BypassCharacter`: Gocli checks if the input starts with this character, and in that case, instead of processing it, it sends it directly to the operating system's console.
 This allows you to execute OS commands without leaving Gocli.
   - Example for BypassCharacter `:`: `Prompt> :ls -l`